CollegeHound

 Common App vs Applying Directly: How to Decide What to Use

-If your family is comparing Common App vs applying directly, you are not alone.
+If your family is comparing Common App vs applying directly, you are not the only ones confused by this.

 That can make the process feel harder than it needs to be.